FXDYJ/Sunrise/README.md

 # Sunrise

 Sunrise is an anti-cheat plugin for SCP:SL servers, designed to prevent various forms of cheating and exploits.
-The project is in its early stages, with more features planned for the future.
+The project is in its early stages, with more features to come in the future.

 # Features

 ## Server-Side Backtrack

-**Targeting**: Silent aim, Spinbot, Fake rotation.

 **Effect**: Silent aim doesn't aim, spinbot fires in random directions, fake rotation prevents aiming.
+Cheaters are forced to use aim lock, which is much easier to notice.

 The default latency compensation system (Backtrack) in SCP:SL allows shooters to send their own and the target's position and rotation at the moment of firing.
 The server does minimal position validation and no rotation validation, opening the door for exploits like silent aim and shooting through walls.